Heinrich Schliemann: Legacy and criticism

 His excavations were condemned by later archaeologists as having destroyed the main layers of the real Troy.
 Kenneth W. Harl, in the Teaching Company's Great Ancient Civilizations of Asia Minor lecture series, sarcastically claimed that Schliemann's excavations were carried out with such rough methods that he did to Troy what the Greeks could not do in their times, destroying and levelling down the entire city walls to the ground.

 In 1972, Professor William Calder of the University of Colorado, speaking at a commemoration of Schliemann's birthday, claimed that he had uncovered several possible problems in Schliemann's work.
 Other investigators followed, such as Professor David Traill of the University of California.

 A 2004 article of the National Geographic Society called into question Schliemann's qualifications, his motives, and his methods:

-In northwestern Turkey, Heinrich Schliemann excavated the site believed to be Troy in 1870.
-Schliemann was a German adventurer and con-man who took sole credit for the discovery, even though he was digging at the site, called Hisarlik, at the behest of British archaeologist Frank Calvert. [...]
-Eager to find the legendary treasures of Troy, Schliemann blasted his way down to the second city, where he found what he believed were the jewels that once belonged to Helen.
-As it turns out, the jewels were a thousand years older than the time described in Homer's epic.

-A 2005 article presented similar criticisms, when reporting on a speech by University of Pennsylvania scholar C. Brian Rose:
+A 2005 article presented similar criticisms when reporting on a speech by University of Pennsylvania scholar C. Brian Rose: